inside.ewu.edu

 This is a required course for all students graduating with degrees in Communication Studies.
 Communication topics integrated into course content will include diverse audiences, interaction, strategy, ethics, and messages.
 In a seminar format and focused on contemporary issues relating to communication, the course will focus on the professional development of communication studies students.

 CMST 494.
-LEADERSHIP PORTFOLIO.
+PROFESSIONAL LEADERSHIP.
 2 Credits.

 CMST 495.
 INTERNSHIP/PRACTICUM.
 3-15 Credits.